blockbridge/blockbridge-kb/release/5.1/index.md

 <br>

-* **CLI Roles and Levels:** The CLI tool now offers a more focused workflow for tenants by approiately restricting the visibility of administrative and infrastructure commands.
+* **CLI Roles and Levels:** The CLI tool now offers a more focused workflow for tenants by appropriately restricting the visibility of administrative and infrastructure commands.
 Admins can further limit or expand the number of commands and options shown with levels like "advanced" and "expert" levels.